 Below are a few additional ways to tell if your cabinets are good candidates for refacing:

 - You have solid, hardwood fronts on boxes.
-The face frames should be made of high-quality hardwood, so that a veneer can adhere to them solidly.
+The face frames should be made of high-quality hardwood so a veneer can adhere to them solidly.

 - Hardware that's in good shape.
 While you can change out knobs and drawer pulls, other hardware should be in good shape.
 Specifically, drawer tracks and internal storage elements like shelves and racks must be working and undamaged.
 If drawers don't open smoothly or if cabinets lack storage features, it's not worth it to spend the money to reface them.

-Most homeowners won't approach a cabinet refacing as a do-it-yourself project, and instead will hire the help of an experienced carpenter or professional to help.
-When you start looking at cabinet refacing companies near you, make sure you:
+Most homeowners won't approach a cabinet refacing as a do-it-yourself project.
+Instead, they'll hire the help of an experienced carpenter or company.

-- Get multiple free estimates: Most professionals will do a free design consultation with you to discuss cost, timeframe, process and the best new faces for your cabinets.
-This is helpful not just to get a confirmation of the total cost of the project, but also to make sure you're all aligned on what you want your new look to be.
+Also, get multiple free estimates.
+Most professionals will do a free design consultation with you to discuss cost, timeframe, process and the best new faces for your cabinets.
+This is helpful not just to get a confirmation of the total cost of the project but also to make sure you're all aligned on what you want your new look to be.